jllaines/codefather/README.md

 **Codefather** has 3 commands:

-- `codefather`: checks if your access rules are respected in your repository
+- `codefather`: checks if your access rules are respected in your repository.
-- `codefather-init`: creates a default config at the root of your repository and add a `codefather` command to your package.json.
+- `codefather-init`: creates a default config at the root of your repository and adds a `codefather` command to your `package.json`.
-  - If you have a `.github/CODEOWNERS` file, it will be used to create the config.
+  - If a `.github/CODEOWNERS` file is present, it will be used to generate the config.
-  - It accepts two flags:
+  - Accepts two optional flags:
-    - `--json`, to generate a json config file
+    - `json`: generates a json config file instead of a `ts` one.
-    - `--overwrite` to overwrite an existing codefather config.
+    - `overwrite`: overwrite an existing codefather config.
+      - example: `npm run codefather-init json overwrite`
-- `codefather-github`: similar to the `codefather` command, but designed to run in a GitHub Action environment
+- `codefather-github`: similar to `codefather`, but designed to run in a GitHub Action environment

 You can either add a script shortcut in your `package.json`: